Trump to move forward with voter fraud probe

-(CNN)White House press secretary Sean Spicer on Air Force One said that one of the executive orders President Donald Trump will sign this afternoon will be a follow up on the announcement of the voter fraud probe.
+(CNN)White House press secretary Sean Spicer on Air Force One said that one of the executive orders President Donald Trump will sign Thursday afternoon will be a follow up on the announcement of the voter fraud probe.

 He did not go into detail about what it would look like or mean.